jackyhohs/jackyhohs.github.io/blog/_posts/2021-06-10-Learning-Data-Analysis-My-Plan.md

 - Big data
     - Apache Spark & Hadoop

 It's quite a list of things to learn and certainly not an exhaustive list of skills that might be useful.
-My goal is to chip down this list over the course of a month or two, starting with statistics.
-I've taken several math and econ courses with some touching upon statistics-related topics.
-However, I've only taken only one dedicated statistics course in university which was an introductory course.
-From what it seems, statistics is the core of data analysis so I think it's best to start here.

-Looking for online courses for statistics, I found a [MITX statistics course](https://www.edx.org/course/fundamentals-of-statistics) as a recommended place to start.
-It is supposedly a very rigorous course.
-Hopefully I will be able to learn the material and have the knowledge to apply it.
-Plus it's also completely free as long as I don't care about receiving an official certificate.
+I looked around for a place to start learning and found a [Data Analyst course](https://www.edx.org/professional-certificate/ibm-data-analyst) by IBM.
+It will introduce various common tools that data analysts use and teach me how to use it.
+Hopefully it turns out to be a good course.
+Luckily, it is also completely free as long as I don't want an official certificate.